jozefcipa/laundry-alert/README.md

 - Register the API to start after booting - `make api/register-launcher`
   - **Run** the command provided in the output
 - Generate SSL certificates - `make ssl/certificate-manager`
-- Run `cat .crontab | crontab -` to make sure `ssl/certificate-manager` is ran automatically after reboot
+- Run `cat .crontab | crontab -` to make sure `ssl/certificate-manager` is run automatically after reboot
 - Configure Nginx - `sudo make nginx/setup`
 - Open `192.168.0.100` in your browser.
 If everything went well you should see a response from the API.